StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 # Kubernetes backup

+## Overview

 The Kubernetes setup for StackState has a built-in backup and restore mechanism that can be configured to store backups to the local clusters, to AWS S3 or to Azure Blob Storage.

-## Scope
+## Data backed up

 The following data can be automatically backed up:

-* Configuration and topology data stored in StackGraph is backed up when the Helm value `backup.stackGraph.enabled` is set to `true`.
+* **Configuration and topology data** stored in StackGraph is backed up when the Helm value `backup.stackGraph.enabled` is set to `true`.
-* Telemetry data stored in StackState's ElasticSearch instance is backed up when the Helm value `backup.elasticSearch.enabled` is set to `true`.
+* **Telemetry data** stored in StackState's ElasticSearch instance is backed up when the Helm value `backup.elasticSearch.enabled` is set to `true`.

-The following data is NOT backed up by the mechanism:
+The following data will NOT be backed up:

-* In transit topology and telemetry updates stored in Kafka &mdash; these only have temporary value and would be of no use when a backup is restored
+* In transit topology and telemetry updates stored in Kafka - these only have temporary value and would be of no use when a backup is restored
-* Master node negotiations state stored in ZooKeeper &mdash; this runtime state would be incorrect when restored and will be automatically determined at runtime
+* Master node negotiations state stored in ZooKeeper - this runtime state would be incorrect when restored and will be automatically determined at runtime
-* Kubernetes configuration state and raw persistent volume state &mdash; this state can be rebuilt by re-installing StackState and restoring the backups.
+* Kubernetes configuration state and raw persistent volume state - this state can be rebuilt by re-installing StackState and restoring the backups.
-* Kubernetes logs &mdash; these are ephemereal.
+* Kubernetes logs - these are ephemeral.

-## Backup storage
+## Backup storage options
-<a name="backup_storage"></a>

-StackGraph and ElasticSearch backups are sent to an instance of [MinIO](https://min.io/), which is automatically started by the `stackstate` Helm chart when automatic backups are enabled.
+StackGraph and ElasticSearch backups are sent to an instance of [MinIO \(min.io\)](https://min.io/), which is automatically started by the `stackstate` Helm chart when automatic backups are enabled.
 MinIO is an object storage system with the same API as AWS S3.
-It can store its data locally or act as a gateway to [AWS S3](https://docs.min.io/docs/minio-gateway-for-s3.html), [Azure BLob Storage](https://docs.min.io/docs/minio-gateway-for-azure.html) and other systems.
+It can store its data locally or act as a gateway to [AWS S3 \(min.io\)](https://docs.min.io/docs/minio-gateway-for-s3.html), [Azure BLob Storage \(min.io\)](https://docs.min.io/docs/minio-gateway-for-azure.html) and other systems.

 The built-in MinIO instance can be configured to store the backups in three locations:

-1. AWS S3
+* AWS S3
-1. Azure Blob Storage
+* Azure Blob Storage
-1. Kubernetes storage
+* Kubernetes storage

+## Enable backups

-### Backup to AWS S3
+### AWS S3

 To enable backups to AWS S3 buckets, add the following YAML fragment to the Helm `values.yaml` file used to install StackState: